 I have been amazed over the years at what one assumes is in the New Testament Gospels and what is actually there.
-I have been teaching these texts for over 30 years and hardly a year goes by when I don’t see something I had missed, or have something pointed out by my students that I simply had incorrect.
+I have been teaching these texts for over 40 years and hardly a semester goes by when I don’t see something I had missed, or have something pointed out by my students that I simply had incorrect.
 I find these sources endlessly fascinating and encourage my readers and my students to delve into them in-depth.

 A case in point.
 Everyone “knows” that according to all four of our N.T.
 Gospels Joseph of Arimathea, elsewhere unmentioned, goes to Pontius Pilate, the governor of Judea, and gets permission to remove Jesus’ body from the cross.
 He takes the corpse and lays it in his own new tomb late Friday night.
 A group of women, Mary Magdalene and others, follow and see the location of the tomb.
 Sunday morning when they visit, to complete the Jewish rites of burial, the tomb is empty.